 - 3 ribs Celery chopped

 - 1 Red Bell Pepper Chopped

 - 8 oz Mild Cheddar Cheese Cubed

 - 1 ½ cups Frozen Green Peas Thawed and drained - optional

 - ½ teaspoon Celery Seed

 - Ground Pepper

-- In a large mixing bowl, combine celery, green onion, pepper, and cheese, tossing to mix well and break up any cheese cubes that are stuck to each other.
+- In a large mixing bowl, combine celery, green onion, pepper, cheese, and peas, if using.
+Gently toss to mix well and break up any cheese cubes that are stuck to each other.
 Add cooled pasta, gently toss to combine.

 - In a separate bowl, combine all remaining ingredients except pepper.
 Pour over pasta salad, gently toss to completely coat.
 Season with pepper to taste.